Paul Teutul Sr.

-Paul John Teutul (born May 1, 1949) is an American motorcycle designer and the founder of Orange County Choppers, a manufacturer of custom motorcycles and the focus of the reality television series American Chopper.
+Paul John Teutul (/ˈtʌtəl/ TUT-əl; born May 1, 1949) is an American motorcycle designer and the founder of Orange County Choppers, a manufacturer of custom motorcycles and the focus of the reality television series American Chopper.
 He first appeared on the show with his sons Paul Jr. and Michael.
 In 2013, his new show Orange County Choppers premiered on CMT.

 Early life

 Teutul was born in Yonkers, New York and grew up in Pearl River, New York.
 He enlisted as a member of the United States Merchant Marine during the Vietnam War.